AaltoSciComp/scicomp-docs/triton/tut/cluster-shell.rst

    (Part of a series: :doc:`ngrams </triton/tut/exercises-ngrams>`)

+   First, let's look at the Gutenberg-Fiction dataset.
+There is already a copy on the cluster (this is different than the personal copy you will make later).

-   There is a directory with some books in it:
+   Use the command line to look at this directory with some books in
-   ``/scratch/shareddata/teaching/gutenberg-fiction/``.
-Try to take a look at it:
+   it: ``/scratch/shareddata/teaching/gutenberg-fiction/``.
+Try to
+   find:

    * What files are they?
    * How big are they?